aurelia/aurelia.github.io-old/_harp/get-started.md

 }
 ```

 To create a custom element, you create and export a class.
 Since this class is going to be used in HTML as an element, we need to tell the framework what properties on the class should appear as attributes on the element.
-To do that, we use _annotations_.
-Annotations are a way to provide metadata about your class to the framework.
-Aurelia is smart and can infer many things, but when it can't or when you want to do something different than the conventions, you use annotations.
-To leverage this capability, add a static annotations method on the class and return an array of annotation instances.
+To do that, we use the _annotations_ method.
+Like _inject_ annotations are a way to provide metadata about your class to the Aurelia framework.
+Aurelia is smart and can infer many things, but when it can't or when you want to do something different than the conventions, you use some form of metadata.
+To leverage this capability, add a static annotations method on the class and return an array of annotation instances (really just regular objects).
 In this case, we return a `Property` to tell the framework that we want our class's `router` property to be surfaced as an attribute in the HTML.
 Once it's surfaced as an attribute, we can databind to it in the view.

 ### nav-bar.html